 1. Update Dog Vaccines

-Contact your vet and make sure that your dog is up to date on all of their required vaccinations.
+Contact your vet and make sure that your dog is up to date on all of its required vaccinations.
 For canines, you should be current on the following vaccines:

 If you have any concerns about your dog’s health or recent behavior, it is not a bad idea to take them in for an exam prior to leaving.
 Your boarding facility should have a partnership with a local, qualified vet in case of emergency; however, you’ll be better prepared for any medical issues that may arise if your pet has had a thorough evaluation beforehand.
 If your vet prescribes any medications, be sure you bring these to the kennel.